IsaacAzimovUA/Beetroot-Academy-home-work/README.md

 ### Webpage Solis

-The dark/light themes are implemented based on your browser settings.
+The dark/light themes are used based on your browser settings.

 Pages: https://isaacazimovua.github.io/Beetroot-Academy-home-work/